jobyh/tutorials/php/lesson2/tutorial.md

 $pirates['John Rackham'] = ['hat' => 'tricorn', 'weapon' => 'dagger', 'dubloons' => 11, 'captured' => true];
 ```

+Use PsySH to check all the pirates have been added.
 Now all our pirates are stored in the same place and we can access them by name.
 What weapon did John Rackham wield?

 ```php